syntax27/sdktester/README.md

 ## Installation

 You can explore the code of the app to look at a potential implementation of these two SDKs.
-To install the app, you need xCode to compile it.
+To install the app, you need Xcode to compile it.

 ## Usage